 - A bone marrow biopsy is a procedure to take a small amount of bone marrow from the bone in your hip.
-This test helps caregivers find out which type of leukemia you have.
+This test helps healthcare providers find out which type of leukemia you have.

 How is ALL treated?

 You may get treatment in phases.
-In the first phase, caregivers will give you treatments to make your ALL go into remission.
+In the first phase, healthcare providers will give you treatments to make your ALL go into remission.
 Remission means there are no longer any signs of leukemia.
-After you are in remission, you will get the next phase of treatment, called post-remission treatment.
+After you are in remission, you will get the next phase of treatment, called postremission treatment.
 The goal of this phase is to kill any hidden leukemia cells and help you stay in remission.
-Treatments may include the following:
+Treatment may include the following:

 - Chemotherapy is used to kill cancer cells.
-Your caregiver may give you 2 or more kinds of chemotherapy.
+Your healthcare provider may give you 2 or more kinds of chemotherapy.

 - Radiation therapy shrinks tumors and kills cancer cells with x-rays or gamma rays.
 It may be given alone or with chemotherapy to treat cancer.

-- A bone marrow or stem cell transplant may be part of your post-remission treatment.
-During this procedure, bone marrow or stem cells are put in your blood through an IV.
-The stem cells should go to your bone marrow and begin to make new blood cells.
+- A transplant may be part of your postremission treatment.
+Bone marrow or stem cells are put in your blood through an IV.
+The stem cells go to your bone marrow and begin to make new blood cells.